Latte Filters

 translate (…$args)

-It translates expressions into other languages.
-To make the filter available, you need set up translator.
+Translates expressions into other languages.
+To make the filter available, you need to set up the translator.
 You can also use the tags for translation.

 <span>{$item|translate}</span>